 “How do you know?” asked Jayden, slowly looking up at who she was talking too.

 Jayden felt so embarrassed.
 There, standing not two feet away from her was the Easter Bunny, Easter gifts in hand.

 “Gee,” said Jayden.
 “I’m really sorry.
 I feel so foolish now.”

 The Easter Bunny pat Jayden on her head.

 “Don’t worry,” said the Easter Bunny.
 “I know you are a good girl and I would never forget about you.”

 “Thank you,” said Jayden, wiping the tears from her eyes.
 “But, you are late though aren’t you?”

 “Yes,” admitted the Easter Bunny.
 “I have to admit, I am late.
 However, there is a reason why I’m late.
 See, you are the goodest girl in the whole wide world and I kind of wanted to bring you your gifts in person.”

-“Really?” asked Heather, totally shocked.
+“Really?” asked Jayden, totally shocked.

 “Yes really,” answered the Easter Bunny, handing Jayden her Easter gifts.